In this article:

 Where is the Occupancy Report in Famly?

-Simply log in to Famly, and click on the 'Apps' section, then select the 'Occupancy Report' app.
+Simply log in to Famly, and click on the Attendance icon, then select Reports and Occupancy.

 To view Occupancy, you'll need the 'Show Occupancy Reports' permission enabled.

 The Occupancy Report shows daily, weekly, or monthly percentages of attendance and FTE (Full Time Equivalent) details for each of your age groups or rooms.
 You can look at the average occupied space breakdown by day, week and month.
 The Occupancy Report uses the maximum capacity entered for your setting, by age groups or rooms.

 You are also able to set an Occupancy budget (by clicking 'Set up target'), to use as a target for your setting.

 By clicking on specific groups or rooms, you will get a drop-down list of the all children registered in that age-group or room over the period of time you have selected (the date in the box in the top, left-hand corner).